Rajni Basumatary: Early life and education

 Basumatary was born in a Boro family and hails from the town of Rangapara, Assam in northeast India.
 She has recounted her experience of growing up in politically violent times during state insurgency and during the rise of separatist groups and how they impacted her family, childhood and later film career.
-She would later go on to direct Jwlwi - The Seed, with the film being loosely inspired by her experiences.
+The film Jwlwi: The Seed, is loosely inspired by her experiences.

 Basumatary received her undergraduate degree in Assamese literature from Handique Girls College, Guwahati University.